Big Star Copywriting

 4. Sub-header – contains a keyword variant and usually a secondary benefit that wasn’t in the standfirst.

-5. Sizzle statement – 2 – 3 lines on that little extra sizzle which summarises hidden or surprise benefits.
+5. Sizzle statement – 2 – 3 lines on that little extra sizzle summarising hidden or surprise benefits.
 It could be something like a celebrity endorsement, a cool feature or a stat (1 million have been sold this year)

-6. Standout features – 4 – 6 bullets on the main features of the product.
+6. Standout features – 4 – 6 bullets on the product’s main features.
 We turn these into benefit statements (see below)

-Get your keywords in there – your keyword should be in your H1 tag with 2 – 3 mentions of close variants depending on the length of the text.
-The trick here is that you want the text to be as natural as possible so don’t start bending the rules of grammar just to fit your keyword in – it should sound real, not like someone tripping awkwardly over phrases that are crowbarred in.
+Get your keywords in there – your keyword should be in your H1 tag with 2 – 3 mentions of close variants, depending on the length of the text.
+The trick here is that you want the text to be as natural as possible, so don’t start bending the rules of grammar just to fit your keyword in.
+It should sound natural, not like someone tripping awkwardly over phrases that are crowbarred in.

-This adds a persuasive element to the copy as well as giving you an opportunity to express your tone of voice.
-It also ties directly to your brand – “distinctive retro aesthetic” is not going to be right for some brands, but for others it will be extremely evocative for their target consumer.
+This adds a persuasive element to the copy and allows you to express your tone of voice.
+It also ties directly to your brand—”distinctive retro aesthetic” may not be right for some brands, but it will be extremely evocative for others’ target consumers.

 Make it stand out – people love product stories